Financial Transactions

 To add a transaction:

-- Click the Add button at the bottom of the transaction list.
+- Click the Add button below the transaction list.

 When to Add Manual Transactions